yahoojapan/yosegi-tools/docker/README.md

 # Run hive

-Ser's results are sent to logger_server from datagen's docker image logger_server converts to yosegi files every minute.
+Results of the sar command are sent to logger_server from datagen's docker image logger_server converts to yosegi files every minute.
 This destination volume can be written and read by logger_server and local_hive.